Ariha44/cse15l-lab-reports/lab3.md

 # Researching Commands

-## Choosing a command to experiment with by using command-line options
+## Choosing a command to experiment with using command-line options

 | Commands | Description |
 | -------- | ------- |